Valve Error Leads to $250,000 Loss - Scammers Bypass Steam Guard, but Support Restores Collector's Assets in Counter-Strike 2

 However, the story has a happy ending.
 Hawkeye337 soon reported a response from Valve support — they not only returned his account but also restored his assets:

 Everything is back!
 Every sticker!
 God...
 I'm shaking.
 I have no words.
-I wholeheartedly thank Valve and the community for reposting and helping to get my account back!
+I thank Valve and the community from the bottom of my heart for the reposts and help in returning my account!

 Hawkeye337 рассказал that Steam support made a mistake, which allowed the attackers to gain access to his account bypassing all security systems, including Steam Guard.
 He published Valve's response:

-The support specialist who handled the help request did not follow our process, resulting in your account being restored to someone else.
+The support specialist who processed the help request did not follow our process, resulting in your account being recovered by someone else.
 We apologize for this error.